eamadit/eamadit/README.md

 3. Build an open source streaming platform with real number of views which remunerates content creators, the number of views will only be accessible to content creators for their content.

-4. Build a liberal decentralized and collaborative open source search engine model without discriminatory blacklist
+4. Build a liberal decentralized and collaborative open source search engine without discriminatory blacklist

 5. Build exploits based on security red flags which allows to shutdown the television network